alexsnipper/Simon-Says-Game/README.md

 HTML – For the game layout (buttons, score display).
 CSS – For styling and animations.
 JavaScript – To handle game logic, user input, and sequence generation.
-Would you like a more detailed breakdown of the code structure or gameplay improvements? 🚀